Financial-Times/n-gage/README.md

 # n-gage
-Make it so next - an experiment to provide next with a self-updating makefile
+Make it so next - an experiment to provide next with a self-updating makefile (With thanks to Matt Brennan for the idea)

 ![image](https://media.giphy.com/media/LTPvh458Wx0BO/giphy.gif)